codingconcepts/grab/README.md

 * Ensure the well-known "grab" directory is in the user's path.

 * Process multiple pages if a version was specified until that version is found.

+* Allow users to use basic auth or tokens in increase rate-limit.